cypress-io/cypress-documentation/source/guides/guides/debugging.md

 The `cy.now()` command is an internal command and may change in the future.
 {% endnote %}

+## Additional information

+### Write command log to the terminal

+You can include the plugin [cypress-failed-log](https://github.com/bahmutov/cypress-failed-log) in your tests.
+This plugin writes the list of Cypress commands to the terminal as well as a JSON file if a test fails.

+{% imgTag /img/api/debug/failed-log.png "cypress-failed-log terminal output" %}

+# Hacking on Cypress

+If you want to dive into Cypress and edit the code yourself, you can do that.
+The Cypress code is open source and licensed under an {% url "MIT license" https://github.com/cypress-io/cypress/blob/develop/LICENSE %}.
+There are a few tips on getting started that we've outlined below.

+## Contribute

+If you'd like to contribute directly to the Cypress code, we'd love to have your help!
+Please check out our {% url "contributing guide" https://github.com/cypress-io/cypress/blob/develop/CONTRIBUTING.md %} to learn about the many ways you can contribute.

-## Run the Cypress application by itself
+## Run the Cypress app by itself

-Cypress comes with npm CLI module that parses the arguments, starts Xvfb server if necessary, and then opens the Test Runner application built on top of {% url "Electron.js" https://electronjs.org/ %}.
+Cypress comes with an npm CLI module that parses the arguments, starts the Xvfb server (if necessary), and then opens the Test Runner application built on top of {% url "Electron" https://electronjs.org/ %}.
 To see the raw output from the Test Runner application itself, you can launch it without the npm CLI module.

 First, find where the binary is installed using the {% url "`cypress cache path`" command-line#cypress-cache-path %} command.

-For example, on Linux machine:
+For example, on a Linux machine:

 ```shell
 npx cypress cache path